Brooks377/leftside_teamproject/proposal/proposal.md

 ## Necessary Data

-1. The Data will be primarily collected from [kaggle](https://www.kaggle.com/datasets/airbnb/boston):
+1. The Data will be primarily collected from [Inside Airbnb](http://insideairbnb.com/get-the-data/):
 - sample period: 9/5/2016 - 9/4/2017
-    - There are 3 data sets included from Kaggle:
+    - There are 3 data sets included from Inside Airbnb:
     1. calendar.csv
         - observation: Airbnb listings
         - rows: 1.31 million